pelle112112/AIML-Exam/README.md

 - [Documentation of ML models (notebooks)](/documentation/notebooks/)
 - [Setup and running the project](README.md)

+The synopsis contains a description of the project, its goals, the experiment, our results and thoughts.

+The documentation of ML models contains the process of training the ML models.
+Order is: dataCleaning, dataExploratin, BertTraining and ClassificationModels.

+Setup and running the project is a guide on how to setup and execute the project (excluding training of the actual models as that would take a long period of time).

 #### Setting up the local AI.

 The application uses Open WebUI's API to communicate with a locally installed AI.
 Below is a step to step guideline on installation and configuration of the local AI with and without NVIDIA GPU SUPPORT.